letovesnoi/machine-learning/projects/capstone/capstone_proposal_template.md

 <!-- In this section, provide the details for a benchmark model or result that relates to the domain, problem statement, and intended solution.
 Ideally, the benchmark model or result contextualizes existing methods or known information in the domain and problem given, which could then be objectively compared to the solution.
 Describe how the benchmark model or result is measurable (can be measured by some metric and clearly observed) with thorough detail. -->

 A good result that relates to the domain of Natural products identification would be less elapsed time and less FP at the same time obtained by **target matching DEREPLICATOR** (cyclic spectra against cyclic compounds and linear against linear) than by current DEREPLICATOR pipeline.
 It will mean that the model correctly classify the spectra by their structures into two groups.
-Now then the benchmark model is **current DEREPLICATOR** results.
+Thus the benchmark model is **current DEREPLICATOR** results.

 ### Evaluation Metrics
 <!-- _(approx. 1-2 paragraphs)_ -->

 <!-- In this section, propose at least one evaluation metric that can be used to quantify the performance of both the benchmark model and the solution model.
 The evaluation metric(s) you propose should be appropriate given the context of the data, the problem statement, and the intended solution.
 Describe how the evaluation metric(s) are derived and provide an example of their mathematical representations (if applicable).
 Complex evaluation metrics should be clearly defined and quantifiable (can be expressed in mathematical or logical terms). -->

-**Accuracy**, **precision**, **recall**, **F1 score** and **FP** as the primary metric are a good choice for evaluation metrics that can be used to quantify the performance of both the benchmark model and the target matching DEREPLICATOR utilizing solution.
-Here FP means that DEREPLICATOR got a structure that doesn't match input spectrum in reality.
+**Accuracy**, **precision**, **recall**, **F1 score** and **FP** as the primary metric are a good choice for evaluation metrics that can be used to quantify the performance of both the benchmark model and the target matching DEREPLICATOR.
+Here FP means that DEREPLICATOR got a structure that actually doesn't match input spectrum.

-Also we can simply compare results of the solution on test set from GNPS library using **FP** metric where false means that spectrum corresponds not that cyclical that our ML algorithm got.
+Also we can simply compare results of the solution on test set from GNPS library using **FP** metric where false means that spectrum corresponds to other cyclicality than our ML algorithm got.

 ### Project Design
 <!-- _(approx. 1 page)_ -->

 <!-- In this final section, summarize a theoretical workflow for approaching a solution given the problem.
 Provide thorough discussion for what strategies you may consider employing, what analysis of the data might be required before being used, or which algorithms will be considered for your implementation.
 The workflow and discussion that you provide should align with the qualities of the previous sections.
 Additionally, you are encouraged to include small visualizations, pseudocode, or diagrams to aid in describing the project design, but it is not required.
 The discussion should clearly outline your intended workflow of the capstone project. -->

-I will programming in **Python 3** using **pandas**, **NumPy**, **scikit-learn** and mainly **Keras**.
+I will be programming in **Python 3** using **pandas**, **NumPy**, **scikit-learn** and mainly **Keras**.

 ![alt text](https://github.com/letovesnoi/machine-learning/blob/master/projects/capstone/ML_capstone.svg)

-**Fig. 1.** Linear and cyclic spectra passed to CNN, DEREPLICATOR, and consistently in both of them in Target matching DEREPLICATOR.
+**Fig. 1.** Linear and cyclic spectra are passed to CNN, DEREPLICATOR, and sequentially to both of them in Target matching DEREPLICATOR.
 CNN outputs types of its compounds, DEREPLICATOR could identify only linear PNP, and together both structures.

 The workflow for approaching a solution given the problem includes
 - **Collect** the data.
 Choose peptide not complex compounds from GNPS Public Spectral Library and also the same highly-reliable DEREPLICATOR identifications.